 The Board notes that pursuant to the Company's Memorandum and Articles of Association, the appointment of Directors to serve on the Board of Directors is a matter which is entirely reserved to the shareholders of the Company.
-Thus, the Board does not consider it practical to develop a succession policy for the future composition of the Board.
-However, as indicated in the statement of compliance, all newly appointed Directors are given an adequate induction course in the operations, activities and procedures of the Company to be able to carry out the function of a Director in an effective manner.
+As indicated in the statement of compliance, all newly appointed Directors are given an adequate induction course in the operations, activities and procedures of the Company to be able to carry out the function of a Director in an effective manner.
 The Board also notes the emphasis in this Code provision on the executive component of the Board and points out that the Company's Board is composed entirely of non-executive members.